Tackle.io

 “The Marketplaces just make sense.
 There are so many intrinsic benefits for us as a company and for our customers to transact that way.” –Cory Schickendantz, DataStax

-Tackle’s 2021 State of Cloud Marketplaces Report notes that 83% of buyers said they are likely or extremely likely to purchase through the Marketplace in the future.
+In 2021, Tackle’s State of Cloud GTM Report noted that 83% of buyers said they are likely or extremely likely to purchase through the Marketplace in the future.

 “It really was a time for us to take a step back and realize, how are we going to shift our entire business model?” said Teresa.
 “If this is how the traditional buyers are going to buy, how are we going to tap into this evolution?”